RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 	![screenshot](colour-costume.png)

 + To create a random sequence, you need to create a _list_.
 A list is just a variable that stores lots of data _in order_.
 Create a new list called `sequence` {.blockdata}.
+As only your character needs to see the list, we can also click 'For this sprite only'.

 	![screenshot](colour-list.png)